Mastek Blog

 Building: Some processes defined

-• Testing activities are more organised, with test team members having defined roles and accountabilities.
+• Testing activities are more organized, with test team members having defined roles and accountabilities.
 There are repeatable and documented processes, though they are not always effective and are rarely efficient

 • Maturity Marker: defects leaking between delivery phases